presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-1.2 You are keeping track of olympic medals for Italy in the 2016 Rio Summer Olympics.
-At the moment, Italy has 7 gold metals, 8 silver metals, and 6 bronze metals.
-Create a dictionary called ``olympics`` where the keys are the types of metals, and the values are the number of metals won so far.
+1.2 You are keeping track of olympic medals for Italy in the 2016 Rio Summer Olympics!
+At the moment, Italy has 7 gold medals, 8 silver metals, and 6 bronze medals.
+Create a dictionary called ``olympics`` where the keys are the types of medals, and the values are the number of that type of medals that Italy has won so far.

 .. activecode:: ee_ch12_012
    :tags:Dictionaries/intro-Dictionaries.rst